-Significantly higher number of seed per pod (7.30) was observed with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
+Significantly higher number of seeds per pod was observed with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
 However, the treatments T6 and T7 were found to be statistically at par with T9.
-Where as the minimum number of seed per pod (5.80) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
-Significant and maximum number of seeds/pod (7.30) was recorded with T9 (30 kg/ha potassium along with 15 kg/ha Sulphur) which was superior over all other treatments.
+Whereas the minimum number of seeds per pod (5.80) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
+Significant and maximum number of seeds/pod (7.30) were recorded with T9 (30 kg/ha potassium along with 15 kg/ha Sulphur), which was superior to all other treatments.
 However, T8 (30 kg/ha potassium along with 10 kg/ha Sulphur) was found to be statistically at par with T9.
-Higher seeds/pods may be attributed to better nitrogen uptake and effective photosynthate translocation to the spike during grain filling stage.
+Higher seeds/pods may be attributed to better nitrogen uptake and effective photosynthate translocation to the spike during the grain filling stage.

 Test Weight (g):

 Significantly higher test weight (g) was (62.30 g) observed with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
 However, the treatments T6 and T7 were found to be statistically at par with T9.
-Where as the minimum test weight (g) (51.33) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
-Significantly higher test weight (62.30 g) was recorded with T9 (30 kg/ha potassium along with 15 kg/ha Sulphur) followed by T8 (30 kg/ha potassium along with 10 kg/ha Sulphur), and T7 (30 kg/ha potassium along with 5 kg/ha Sulphur).
+Whereas the minimum test weight (g) (51.33) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
+Significantly higher test weight (62.30 g) was recorded with T9 (30 kg/ha potassium along with 15 kg/ha Sulphur), followed by T8 (30 kg/ha potassium along with 10 kg/ha Sulphur), and T7 (30 kg/ha potassium along with 5 kg/ha Sulphur).
 These treatments were found to be statistically at par with T9.
 Higher test weight might be due to zinc-enhanced enzymatic activities involved in grain filling and accumulation of starch and protein.
 Similar results were also reported by

 Seed yield (t/ha) :

 Significantly higher seed yield (t/ha) was observed (1.82 t/ha) with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
 However, the treatments T7 and T8 were found to be statistically at par with T9 .
-Where as the minimum seed yield (t/ha) (1.28) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
-The results are in close agreement with those reported by earlier researchers. observed that phosphorus application improved test weight by enhancing seed filling efficiency reported that phosphorus in combination with sulphur significantly increased 100-seed weight in chickpea by improving assimilate translocation to developing seeds.
-Similarly, confirmed that phosphorus and sulphur nutrition had a positive effect on seed size and test weight, attributing it to improved metabolic activity and grain development These results corroborated with the findings of Patel et.al.
+Whereas the minimum seed yield (t/ha) (1.28) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
+The results are in close agreement with those reported by earlier researchers. observed that phosphorus application improved test weight by enhancing seed filling efficiency.
+They reported that phosphorus in combination with sulphur significantly increased 100-seed weight in chickpea by improving assimilate translocation to developing seeds.
+Similarly, confirmed that phosphorus and sulphur nutrition had a positive effect on seed size and test weight, attributing it to improved metabolic activity and grain development.
+These results corroborated with the findings of Patel et.al.
 (2013).

 Straw Yield (kg/ha) :

 Significantly higher stover yield (t/ha) was observed (3.24 t/ha) with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
 However, the treatments T7 and T8 were found to be statistically at par with T9.
-Where as the minimum stover yield (t/ha (1.98) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
-The present results are in conformity with earlier reports observed that phosphorus fertilization significantly increased stover yield in chickpea by enhancing growth and biomass production. that the combined application of phosphorus and sulphur improved total dry matter accumulation and stover yield in pulses. also confirmed that higher levels of phosphorus and sulphur led to increased stover yield due to better nutrient availability and improved photosynthetic efficiency.
+Whereas the minimum stover yield (t/ha 1.98) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
+The present results conform with earlier reports, which observed that phosphorus fertilization significantly increased stover yield in chickpea by enhancing growth and biomass production. that the combined application of phosphorus and sulphur improved total dry matter accumulation and stover yield in pulses. also confirmed that higher levels of phosphorus and sulphur led to increased stover yield due to better nutrient availability and improved photosynthetic efficiency.

 Harvest index (%):